giannistek1/rpd-player/README.md

 <img src="https://github.com/giannistek1/rpd-images/blob/main/examples/overview.png?raw=true" width="1120">

+# Disclaimer
+I do not own any rights to any of these songs.
+They were written and produced by their respective artists.
+I am simply cutting parts out of the songs to use in this free-to-use app.

 # Rpd-player
-Currently this hobby project is in a WIP state.
+This is a hobby project I work on in my free time.

 ## Overview
 - Context
-- Supported platforms
+- Scope
 - Problems Solved
 - Summary
 - Home screen